 - Make sure your broccoli has decent shade in the summer to prevent bolting.

 It is a good idea to provide hours of afternoon shade in summer to make sure your broccoli always remains in cooler temperatures.
-Additionally, make sure you plant broccoli somewhere where its climate can be controlled and kept cool.
+Additionally, make sure you plant broccoli or place your raised beds somewhere where its climate can be controlled and kept cool.
 Around 60-70 degrees Fahrenheit is ideal.

 How Much Sun Does Broccoli Require?